DataDog/hiring-engineers/answers.md

 **Bonus Question** Can you change the collection interval without modifying the Python check file you created?

-Yes, this is specified at the instance level in conf.d/custom_metric.yaml (this filename needs to match the name under of the file under checks.d).
-It can be specified as seen below.
+Yes, this is specified at the instance level in `conf.d/custom_metric.yaml`.
+It can be specified like below.

 ![](datadogScreenshots/min_collection_interval.png)